 ◘ Fig. E-53 Sand area (Barkhane) in motion in the "Desert National Park" in the vicinity of Huri village about 40 km from Jaisalmer with individual Acacia and Calotropis shrubs (Photo: http://bit.do/bFP6P).

-The population exploits the water content in the sand of the unvegetated dunes by planting watermelons at a distance and preventing the sand from blowing away with brushwood.
+The population exploits the water content in the sand of the unvegetated dunes by planting watermelons at a distance 2x2 m and preventing the sand from blowing away with brushwood.
 No information can be given about the natural vegetation of the driest part, the Sind Desert in the Indus lowlands.
 This irrigation area is densely populated; areas of natural vegetation do not exist.
 Unrationed irrigation has greatly raised the water table, causing secondary salinization of the moist soils.
 As a result, 40,000 hectares of cultivated land have been lost annually, causing the increase in food production to lag far behind the increase in population.
-Restoring the brackish soils is very costly in the flat terrain.
+Restoring the brackish soils is very costly in the flat terrain (Breckle 2021b).

 Natural saline soils are very common in the south of the Thar Desert on the Gulf of Kutch.
 Mangroves grow in the intertidal area, followed by salt marshes with Salicornia, Suaeda, Atriplex and the salt grass Urochondra.
 In the Rann of Kutch area (► Fig. E-49) with high groundwater levels, nearly sterile clayey saline soils spread with few woody plants in favorable places and with halophytes (Haloxylon salicornicum, Aeluropus, Sporobolus) or Cenchrus spp, Cyperus rotundus, and others (Blasco 1977).